apollographql/apollo-client/react-docs/source/subscriptions.md

 });
 ```

-Now, to start the actual subscription, use `subscribeToNewComments` method inside your React Component, for example:
+and start the actual subscription using `subscribeToNewComments` method with the subscription variables:

 ```js
 export class CommentsPage extends Component {